khrystynafesechko-dotcom/Healthcare-Appointment-Attendance-No-Show-Analysis/README.md

 4. **Explore neighbourhood-level differences** to understand whether accessibility, transportation, or other local factors may influence attendance.

-5. **Analyze waiting time in more detail** to determine whether longer periods between scheduling and appointments are associated with higher no-show rates.
+5. **Analyze waiting time in more detail** .
+The business should monitor and minimise excessive waiting times where possible, but should not rely on waiting time as a primary strategy for reducing no-shows, as the correlation is very weak.
+Further analysis of other factors is recommended to identify stronger predictors of patient no-shows and support more targeted business decisions.

 ---